-The governance board meetings and periodic project meetings allow you to update your roadmap regularly, assess the impact of the measures taken and the evolution of your carbon footprint.
+The governance board meetings and periodic project meetings allow airports to update the roadmap regularly, assess the impact of the measures taken and the evolution of the carbon footprint.

-It is common to update your roadmap every 2-3 years.
-A quarterly meeting with the governance board can be planned to closer monitor the measures and actions.
+It is common to update the roadmap every 2-3 years.
+A quarterly meeting with the governance board can be planned to monitor the measures and actions closely.

 The monitoring process is an important measure to help manage uncertainties.
-It allows you to proactively keep the roadmap up to date and plan the feasibility/design studies for a successful delivery.
+It allows to proactively keep the roadmap up to date and plan the feasibility/design studies for a successful delivery.